8.7 Fostering the creative use of new technologies

 Pop-Up!
 Sarajevo is an annual student visual communications festival organized by the Academy of Fine Arts in Sarajevo.
 Pop-Up!
 Sarajevo hosts exhibitions, workshops, and screenings focused on digital illustration, animation, motion design, and new media, fostering youth creativity through tech-driven arts.

-Sarajevo Youth Film Festival (OFF Sarajevo) is a prominent annual festival that celebrates youth filmmakers with a focus on youth-produced and themed short films, alongside educational masterclasses and networking events, including in digital media and film production.
+Sarajevo Youth Film Festival (OFF Sarajevo) is a prominent annual festival that celebrates youth filmmakers with a focus on youth-produced and themed short films, alongside educational masterclasses and networking events, including digital media and film production.

 SOS Design Festival is an influential design event organized by the Academy of Fine Arts and National Gallery.
 It combines lectures, workshops, exhibitions, and PechaKucha nights, introducing students to digital product design trends and encouraging tech-based creative expression.